google/fedjax/README.md

 For other devices (e.g. GPU), follow
 [these instructions](https://github.com/google/jax#installation).

-Then, install fedjax from PyPi:
+Then, install FedJAX from PyPI:

 ```
 pip install fedjax
 ```

-Or, to upgrade to the latest version of fedjax:
+Or, to upgrade to the latest version of FedJAX:

 ```
 pip install --upgrade git+https://github.com/google/fedjax.git